 Get a Job at the Airport

-If you've ever heard a pilot say that he "handed over his paycheck for Hobbs time," then you know it's one of the more popular (and slow) ways to gain flight hours.
-But working at an airport means you might get a discounted rate on flight rental and even instruction time, so it's a good way to fly for cheap.
+If you've ever heard a pilot say that he "handed over his paycheck for Hobbs time," then you know renting a plane is one of the more popular ways to gain flight hours.
+Working at an airport will get you close to the rental plane for extended periods of time and could also snag you a discounted rate on the rental and maybe even on instruction time.
+So it's a good way to build flight time on the cheap.

 Hang Out at the Airport

 Hanging out at the airport is one of the best ways to get free flight time, especially for new private pilots.
 Often, pilots and aircraft owners are just looking for someone to keep them company, and they'll offer you a ride if you happen to be hanging around during the preflight.

 Private pilots, flight instructors, and even corporate pilots are known to offer the second-in-command seat to someone willing and able to fly with them.
 But you have to be in the right place at the right time.